 <p>Pride marches both celebrate LGBTQI culture and serve as political demonstrations for more extensive legal rights.
-Marches have been held in all continents and some have attracted millions of participants.
+Marches have been held onall continents and some have attracted millions of participants.
 State and public support for and opposition to pride marches are another contemporary indicator of attitudes to sexual orientation discrimination.
-Denial of permission to hold marches or assemblies promoting gay rights or restrictions on them have been held to violate Articles 11 (freedom of assembly) and 14 of the European Convention on Human Rights (<i>Alekseyev v.
-Russia</i> [2010]) and Article 21 of the International Covenant on Civil and Political Rights (freedom of assembly) (<i>Alekseev v.
-Russian Federation</i>, UN Doc, CCPR/C/109/D/1873/2009.
-A recent trend is the passage or consideration of legislation banning “homosexual propaganda,” particularly in relation to minors.
-In 2012, the UN Human Rights Committee held that the Russian Federation had not shown that a restriction on the right to freedom of expression in relation to “propaganda of homosexuality”—as opposed to propaganda of heterosexuality or sexuality generally—among minors was based on reasonable and objective criteria (<i>Fedotova v.
+Denial of permission to hold AND Restrictions on [I REINSERTED ‘Denial of permission’ BECAUSE IT IS IMPORTANT] marches or assemblies promoting gay rights have been held to violate Articles 11 (freedom of assembly) and 14 of the European Convention on Human Rights (<i>Alekseyev v.
+Russia</i> [2010]) and Article 21 of the International Covenant on Civil and Political Rights (freedom of assembly) (<i>Alekseev<AU: Alekseyev?
+THIS IS CORRECT – IT IS A DIFFERENT INDIVIDUAL> v.
+Russian Federation</i>, UN Doc, CCPR/C/109/D/1873/2009).
+A recent trend has seen states considering or passing legislation banning “homosexual propaganda,” particularly in relation to minors.
+In 2012 the UN Human Rights Committee held that the Russian Federation had not shown that a restriction on the right to freedom of expression in relation to “propaganda of homosexuality”—as opposed to propaganda of heterosexuality or sexuality generally—among minors was based on reasonable and objective criteria (<i>Fedotova v.
 Russian Federation</i>).
-In 2017, the European Court of Human Rights held that a ban on promoting non-traditional sexual relationships violated freedom of expression and the prohibition on discrimination (<i>Bayev v.
+In 2017 the European Court of Human Rights held that a ban on promoting nontraditional sexual relationships violated freedom of expression and the prohibition on discrimination (<i>Bayev v.
 Russian Federation</i>).
-The legislative provisions in question embodied a predisposed bias on the part of the heterosexual majority against the homosexual minority, and the Government had not offered convincing and weighty reasons justifying the difference in treatment.</p>
+The legislative provisions in question embodied a predisposed bias on the part of the heterosexual majority against the homosexual minority, and the government had not offered convincing and weighty reasons justifying the difference in treatment.</p>

 <h1>Key Indicators of LGBTQI Rights</h1>